Château Odilon

 PEOPLE

-Château Odilon is now part of the estates led by Benjamin de Rothschild, the son of Baron Edmond.
-Domaines Barons de Rothschild (Lafite) has been taking care of the distribution since 1993.
-The vineyard is looked after by the same team as Château Clarke and Malmaison.
+Today, Château Odilon is now overseen by Ariane de Rothschild, and Domaines Barons de Rothschild (Lafite) has been taking care of the distribution since 1993.